ChrisSchlind/WS24_25_Alignment-via-pushing/README.md

 This script allows manual control of the robot in the pushing environment.
 It provides a simple interface to move the robot using keyboard inputs and visualize the camera feed.
 It can also run in an automatic mode where the robot performs predefined actions.

 ### play_DQN.py
 This script is used to run a trained DQN agent in the pushing environment.
-It loads the trained model, runs test episodes, and logs the rewards.
+It loads the trained model and runs test episodes.
 It can also render the environment to visualize the agent's performance.

 ## Changing Parameters